mmphego/mmphego.github.io/_posts/2019-07-06-Automating-the-creation-of-projects-with-Python.md

 Now that we have [PyGithub](https://github.com/PyGithub/PyGithub/) set up, we can test [cookiecutter](https://github.com/audreyr/cookiecutter).
 There's a pantry full of cookiecutters templates for you to choose on, you can find them [here](https://github.com/cookiecutter/cookiecutter#a-pantry-full-of-cookiecutters)

-I personally forked the [Cookiecutter template for a Python package.](https://github.com/audreyr/cookiecutter-pypackage), and modified it to suite my needs.
+I personally forked the [Cookiecutter template for a Python package.](https://github.com/audreyr/cookiecutter-pypackage), and modified it to suit my needs.

-I added few features such as:
+I added a few features such as:

 - Testing setup with `unittest` and/or `py.test`
 - [Travis-CI](http://travis-ci.org/): Ready for Travis Continuous Integration testing